piezox/InfraUtilX/README.md

 - **Networking**: VPC components and security utilities
 - **Utilities**: Common utilities for tagging, AMI lookup, IP address handling, and more
 - **Blueprints**: Ready-to-use architectural patterns for common deployment scenarios
+- **Stack Management**: Tools for managing access to deployed infrastructure when your IP changes

 ## Installation